b-whitman/b-whitman.github.io/shnt.md

 # The Plan

 The team member in charge of engineering a machine learning solution for sentiment analysis wanted as many comments as she could get, to ensure the saltiness leaderboards were well-populated.
-I set out to learn to use the Python library “haxor” (GitHub link https://github.com/avinassh/haxor), a wrapper for accessing the Hacker News API.
+I set out to learn to use the Python Hacker News API.
 To source comments, I needed to iterate through every individual object uploaded to Hacker News, be they comments, stories, or jobs.
 For each item, the program would check if it was a comment; if so, it would be stored in a database.

 # The Product